ericcurtin/readline.cpp/README.md

 - C++17 compiler (GCC 7+, Clang 5+, or MSVC 2017+)
 - CMake 3.14 or higher
-- POSIX-compliant system (Linux, macOS, BSD)
+- OSes: Linux, macOS, Windows (open to others)

 ## Using the Library